This Life Situation is archived. The text below may not be up to date.

 - Spend time with your child reading, drawing, or other activities they enjoy.

-If you feel that your child needs further help (especially if there are significant changes in their behaviour), you can contact one of the helplines dedicated to parents in Stress and handling the impacts of the pandemic> Helplines.
+If you feel that your child needs further help (especially if there are significant changes in their behaviour), you can contact one of the helplines dedicated to parents.
 Or contact a paediatrician.